"When will my scholarship be paid?" is a commonly asked question.

 (Family Tax Benefit statements are not acceptable as this benefit is based on estimated taxable income and not actual taxable income)

-- A Statutory Declaration stating that you are independently supported.
-Your taxable income must be below the current HELP repayment threshold ($54,869), or
+- A Statutory Declaration (link opens new window) stating that you are independently supported.
+Your taxable income must be below the current HELP repayment threshold ($54,126), or

-- A Statutory Declaration stating that you are dependent and the name of those people who contribute to your support.
-The combined taxable income of all those who contribute to your support including your own income must be below the current HELP repayment threshold ($54,869).
+- A Statutory Declaration (link opens new window) stating that you are dependent and the name of those people who contribute to your support.
+The combined taxable income of all those who contribute to your support including your own income must be below the current HELP repayment threshold ($54,126).

-For further information about financial hardship eligibility requirements, please see under "Financial hardship' on the Supporting documentation page.
+For further information about financial hardship eligibility requirements, please see under "Financial hardship' on Supporting documents.